 For all but the Ray Green Demonstrate capsize recovery in deep water (greater than 5’)

 Demonstrate ability to round two of the no wake buoys

 Demonstrate De-Rigging a boat, including proper sail storage and equipment storage.

 The on the water skills will be demonstrated by rigging and unrigging, sailing through 2 of the no wake buoys, and returning to the harbor.
 Ideal wind speed for the on the water evaluation is 3 to 10 mph.

 Sailboat Rental Sailing Area

-When sailing on CLSA club boats, you MUST remain within sight of the CLSA dock.
+When borrowing CLSA club boats, you MUST remain within sight of the CLSA dock.
 Generally, it's within this green box.
-Exceptions are made for CLSA sponsored races.
+Exceptions are made for CLSA-sponsored events.